gordonje/advent_of_code_solutions/README.md

 # advent_of_code_solutions

-My solutions to the daily problems presented in the (quite enjoyable) Advent Of Code series
+My solutions to the daily problems presented in the (quite enjoyable) [Advent Of Code](http://adventofcode.com/).